The technologies used in business aren't just an IT detail. They can give you valuable insights, from how a company operates to where it's investing.

 Coresignal's database is perfect if you need to uncover a larger list of companies at once.
 If you simply want to check one or two companies, here are a few other effective ways to uncover the tech stack behind the businesses you're interested in.

-Leverage LinkedIn and job postings
+LinkedIn and job postings for tech stack research

 Job boards and LinkedIn can provide rich insights into a company’s internal tooling.
 For instance, if a company is hiring for a “React Developer” or “DevOps Engineer with AWS experience,” it’s a good signal that those tools are in active use.